RRanddom/tf_finger_tracker/README.md

-## tensworflow app tracks finger keypoint
+## finger keypoint traker

+still working on it. 💪